 Limitations of Desired Clinical Hours

 If these hours are not met, insurers will not pay for any of the clinical services, even if the days of service were authorized before-hand.
 Working within a framework that requires programs to work in this way, can have drawbacks.
-For example, some individuals may require more one-on-one therapy to work on trauma issues or mental health concerns.
-In programs with more than a few individuals within treatment, these extended sessions can stretch clinical band width to a degree that is unmanageable.
+For example, some individuals may need more one-on-one therapy to work on trauma issues or mental health concerns.
+In programs with more than a few individuals within treatment, these extended sessions can stretch clinical bandwidth to the degree that is unmanageable.

-A group therapy session might be less ideal given the holistic need of the individual, but if the client participates in an hour based trauma session instead of group, the client loses two hours of the clinical contact time needed to meet the hour(s) insurers require.
+A group therapy session might be less-ideal given the holistic need of the individual, but if the client participates in an hour-based trauma session instead of a group, the client loses two hours of the clinical contact time needed to meet the hour(s) insurers require.

-You may also wonder how, in a group of say, 8 people, how each person receives enough one-on-one attention to justify “holistic” care.
-If one client becomes the point of conversation within a two hour group, how does someone else receive attention such that their needs are met as well?
+You may also wonder how, in a group of say, eight people, how each person receives enough one-on-one attention to justify "holistic" care.
+If one client becomes the point of conversation within a two-hour group, how does someone else receive much-needed attention?

 And what about age considerations?
-A twenty-two-year-old male, who is in treatment for heroin addiction, who has been living in mom-and-dad’s basement for the last three years, and who has never held a job, is in a much different place in life than a thirty-two-year-old woman, who is in treatment for meth addiction, married with two kids, has a master’s degree, and can still hold-down a job, all things considered?
-What does it mean when a treatment program says they treat individuals who are 18-and-up?
+For instance, a 22 year old male, who is in treatment for heroin addiction, who has been living in mom and dad's basement for the last three years, and who has never held a job, is in a much different place in life than a 32 year old woman, who is in treatment for meth addiction, married with two kids, has a master's degree, and can still hold down a job.
+What does it mean when a treatment program says they treat individuals who are 18 and older?

-Coed groups can be a huge distraction to the holistic model.
-Sexual tension arises, sure, as its own distraction, but if men and women enter treatment for entirely different reasons, then the likelihood of them relating to others within the group of the opposite sex naturally goes down.
+Coed groups can be a massive distraction to the holistic model.
+Sexual tension arises, sure, as its distraction, but if men and women enter treatment for entirely different reasons, then the likelihood of them relating to others within the group of the opposite sex naturally goes down.

-If a program is not properly staffed and the vast-majority of work is done within a group settings or group settings where age, sex, psycho-social stressors, etc., are not taken into consideration, then, the notion of holistic care becomes unrealistic.
-At Serenity Peaks we are staffed such that we can appropriately accommodate individuals within a holistic framework.
-Serenity Peaks Recovery Center specifically treats young-adults between the ages of 18-30 and is a gender specific program dedicated to young adult women.
+If a program is not properly staffed and the vast majority of work is done within group settings or group settings where age, sex, psycho-social stressors, etc., are not taken into consideration, then, the notion of holistic care becomes unrealistic.
+At Serenity Peaks, we are staffed such that we can appropriately accommodate individuals within a holistic framework.
+Serenity Peaks Recovery Center specifically treats young-adults between the ages of 18-30 and is a gender-specific program dedicated to young adult women.
 Not many programs can make this claim.